vrivellino/chef-java_se/README.md

 1. RELEASE is the release of Java e.g. 8
 2. UPDATE is the Java critical patch update e.g. 51
-3. PATCH is the cookbook release for the update e.g. 0
+3. PATCH is the cookbook release for the enhancement or bugfix e.g. 0

 ## Getting Help